neurdylab/physio_QA_manual/README.md

 Clone or download this repository on to your machine.

 #### 2. Organize your files
 In the repository folder, create a folder named `Data`.
 In this folder, include all MAT files that correspond with subjects that need to quality assessed.
+The organization of the MAT files should be that each file corresponds to a subject, and each file has multiple fields, for each measure of the subject that was taken.

 #### 3. Launch the app
 After you save your changes, you are ready to begin using this app.
-You can either launch it by clicking the `QA_App_New.mlapp` file downloaded from this repository or clicking the "Play" button in MATLAB.
-After the app is launched, you should see this interface with the image in the middle being the first plot in your `Plots` folder.
+You can either launch it by clicking the `QA_App_modified_exported.m` file downloaded from this repository and then clicking run in MATLAB.
+After the app is launched, you should see this interface.

 ![image](https://github.com/rachel0427/QA_app_new/assets/55034774/7b42ad1a-ce9e-442c-b4d3-db040b9937f1)

-The first row of buttons allows you to classify a general quality of the signal combining your assessment for both the cardiac and respiration signal.
-Then you can go into more detail and provide classifications for the cardiac signal and respiration signal separately by clicking the buttons on corresponding rows.
-For each plot you are sorting, you can type in some comment in the text box at the bottom and click the `Add comment` to add a line of comment for future reference.
+To load a specific field, click load and a list off all fields associated with the subjects will be generated.
+Then, type out one of the fields and the data for that field, for the first subject will be loaded.
+The previous and next buttons can be used to switch between subjects, and each category can be classified, as great, good, fixable, or bad.
+Comments can be saved for each file as well.

 #### 4. Checking the result
 The output of this app is a csv file that will be created when the app is launched for the first time.
 The file will be automatically generated in the repository directory and named `result.csv`.